 These insights can also be used to demonstrate security improvements over time, giving stakeholders the confidence that your organization's security program is effective and evolving.

 Many industries are subject to strict regulations that require regular security testing.
-Continuous pentesting not only ensures that you meet these requirements but also provides a comprehensive audit trail of the tests conducted and the vulnerabilities remediated.
+Continuous pentest not only ensures that you meet these requirements but also provides a comprehensive audit trail of the tests conducted and the vulnerabilities remediated.

 In the event of a regulatory audit, having a documented history of continuous testing can demonstrate your organization’s commitment to maintaining a high standard of security and compliance.